Windsor, Ontario: Economy

 Windsor's economy is primarily based on manufacturing, tourism, education, and government services.

 The city is one of Canada's major automobile manufacturing centres and is home to the headquarters of Stellantis Canada.
 Automotive facilities include the Stellantis Canada minivan assembly plant, two Ford Motor Company engine plants, and several tool and die and automotive parts manufacturers.
+As of 2025, automotive manufacturing industries accounted for 7.3% of total jobs in the Windsor – Sarnia Corridor.
+The city's leaders warned the public of potential "catastrophic" repercussions to the economy, due to its reliance on the auto sector.

 Windsor has a well-established tourism industry.
 Caesars Windsor, one of the largest casinos in Canada, ranks as one of the largest local employers.
-It has been a major draw for U.S. visitors since opening in 1994 (as Casino Windsor).
+It has been a significant draw for U.S. visitors since opening in 1994 (as Casino Windsor).
 Further, the 1150 km Quebec City – Windsor Corridor contains 18 million people, with 51% of the Canadian population and three out of the five largest metropolitan areas, according to the 2011 Census.

-The city has an extensive riverfront parks system and fine restaurants, such as those on Erie Street in Windsor's Little Italy called "Via Italia", another popular tourist destination.
+The city has an extensive riverfront parks system and fine restaurants, such as those on Erie Street in Windsor's Little Italy, "Via Italia".
+This is another popular tourist destination.
 The Lake Erie North Shore Wine Region in Essex County has enhanced tourism in the region.